international employment law firm alliance L&E Global

 Remedies

 In case of suspicion of discrimination, the employee can seek remedies, as stated, either of administrative nature – filing a complaint to the NCCD, or of civil nature, filing a case directly in front of the national courts.
-For sexual harassment claims, the employee can address the police or the public prosecutor’s office.
+For harassment and in particular for sexual harassment claims, the employee can also address the police or the public prosecutor’s office as this is considered to be a criminal offence.
 The employee can ask the NCCD or the court to establish that there is a case of discrimination.
 Both institutions can order the employer to stop the discriminating treatment and to take measures in order to avoid similar treatment.
 As stated the NCCD can apply fines to the employer if it finds that there is a case of discrimination.
 The courts can offer compensation if the employee asks for it and proves that there was a prejudice sustained that can be valued in money.

 Other Requirements

 There are no quotas legally imposed in order to enforce equal opportunity for female employees.
-Usually, gender inequality in terms of payment is not a prominent issue; Romania having one of the lowest pay gaps in Europe.
+Usually, gender inequality in terms of payment is not a prominent issue; Romania having one of the lowest pay gaps in Europe with local data registration showing a pay gap favouring women in February 2024.

 Each employer that employs more than 50 employees, has the obligation to either employ individuals with disabilities or to contribute to a special fund for the inclusion of individuals with disabilities in the workforce.